Colds and the flu

 Important precautions for pain relievers include:

 - Aspirin and aspirin-containing products should never be given to children or adolescents who have the flu or chicken pox.
 Reye syndrome is a serious and potentially fatal brain condition that can occur when children with viral infections are given aspirin.
-Never give aspirin to your child unless directed to do so by a health care provider.
+Never give aspirin to your child unless directed to do so by a provider.

 - NSAIDs are generally safe when taken for a short period of time (less than 10 days).
-However, if you have heart conditions, high blood pressure, or history of stomach bleeding, talk to your health care provider.
+However, if you have heart conditions, high blood pressure, or history of stomach bleeding, talk to your provider.

 - Acetaminophen in high dosages can cause serious liver injury.
 When taking combination medicines, always check the ingredients for the presence of acetaminophen, and make sure never to take more than the recommended daily dose of 3 grams (3,000 mg) in a single day.